 Phlox paniculata ‘Purple Eye Flame’

-Phlox ‘Purple Eye Flame’ grows to a height of 40cm and has fragrant purple flowers with a white ‘eye’.
-It’s well suited to growing towards the front of a mixed, herbaceous border among daisies and echinaceas, or even in containers.
+Phlox paniculata ‘Purple Eye Flame’ has fragrant purple flowers with a white eye.
+It’s well suited to growing towards the front of a mixed or herbaceous border among daisies and echinaceas, or even in containers.

 H x S: 40cm x 40cm